meltano/sdk/README.md

-# `tap-base` - an open framework for building Singer-compliant taps
+# `singer-sdk` - an open framework for building Singer-compliant taps

 - _Note: This framework is still in early development and planning phases_